berndporr/engzee_ecg_detector/README.md

 ## Demo

+Install the IIR filter library (https://github.com/berndporr/iir1) which is used to remove the mains interference.

 Run:
 ```
 cmake .
 make
 ./demo
 ```
-and it will print the heartrate from an example ECG.
+and it will print the heartrate from an example ECG and save it to `hr.dat` which can be plotted for example gnuplot or the script `plot_hr.py`.

+If you have the python detector installed then you can compare its output with that from this detector:
+`compare_cpp_and_python_detector.py`

 # Credit

 Bernd Porr